 Be Careful When You Plan to Get Many Loans Too Often

-Every time when you pay off your loan earlier, the company make you a serious discount.
+When you pay off your loan earlier, the company gives you a serious discount.
 You always pay your principal amount in full, but according to the interest fees for the remaining period, chances are:

 Lenders cut them totally, so you pay no interest fees.

-You still pay some fees, but they are with a significant discount.
+You still pay some fees, but they are at a significant discount.

 At first sight, this looks good for some people who have the ability to repay their loans faster.
 But things have their bad side!
 Read on…